 The pump does not shut off when the tank is full.
-In the event of an over flow, fluid would be pumped back down to the tank.
+In the event of an over flow, fluid would come out of the firewall tank vent fitting located just aft of the front left float strut.

 When auto is selected, the float tank transfer pump will come on at approximately 7 gallons of fluid remaining in the fuselage tank.
 It will shut off automatically when the fuselage tank is approximately 2/3 full or whenever the selected float tank has about 2 gallons remaining.